 Osamu: It’s a board game.
 Like chess.

 Milo: Oh.
-I don’t think I have that.
+I don’t have that.

 Osamu: That’s okay. [pause] Just play whatever you want and I’ll watch.